Medical academic staff committee overview

 National elections

-• Seats/term - every year, elections for four seats on MASC, with four seats for Scotland and two for Wales, take place for a one-session term.
+Seats/term - every year, elections for twenty seats on MASC, including four seats for Scotland and two for Wales, take place for a one-session term.

-• Timeline - elections usually take place in July/July.
+Timeline - elections usually take place in May/June.

-• Eligibility - all medical academics who are BMA members and based in Scotland and Wales are eligible to stand and vote in this election.
+Eligibility - all medical academics who are BMA members and based in the United Kingdom are eligible to stand and vote in these elections.

 The election section below is kept up to date with details about any running elections, so make sure you keep checking it throughout the year.